The Office of Victim Services invites you to join us in the violence prevention movement!

 Individuals completing the training with satisfactory attendance and participation are invited to become a Peer Victim Advocate the following semester; Peer Victim Advocates are an intricate part of the Office of Victim Service’s mission to assist individuals in the recovery process by providing timely information and confidential support and guidance through the campus judiciary and criminal justice systems.
 PVAs are required to:

-B. Volunteer to be on call a minimum of 4 times per semester(which includes nights and weekends).
+B. Volunteer to be on call a minimum of 2 weekends per semester(Friday/Saturday/Sunday and includes nights).

 D. Make a good faith commitment to 2 semesters of volunteering.

-PVAs who meet these requirements will reeceive a Certificate at the completion of the following semester.
+PVAs who meet these requirements will receive a Certificate at the completion of the semester.

 Fill out the Application for Peer Victim Advocate if you are interested in joining the Peer Victim Advocate Team.